 - e.
 The description of the process as-is was created with data collected in a period of 6 months. - f.
-The documentation created by the sales operations team in the past 2 years helped to develop data related to the process.
+The documentation created by the sales operations team in the past 2 years helped to create data related to the process.

 Step 2: High-level review.
 The purpose was to determine which documents were useful for the research design especially the research questions (O'Connor & Gibson, 2003).
-This step included a wide-ranging review of all the material collected during the data collection stage wich consists of the process policies and current practices.
-Henceforth, an evaluation of possible candidates according to their experience and role in the process.
+This step included a comprehensive review of all the material collected during the data collection stage.
+Henceforth, an evaluation of possible candidates according to their experience and involvement with the process.

 Step 3: Coding.
 Words/phrases used frequently, as well as ideas coming from the interviewee expressions were identified.
 Consequently, these results and documentation analysis were grouped together into categories and assigned a label.
 For example, part of the participants had concerns on the design from different perspectives.
-The concerns were categorized according to the main topics of the interview analysis made over Atlas.ti where all the interview was coded and grouped by themes.
+The concerns were categorized according to the main topics of the interview analysis made over Atlas.ti where all the interview was coded and grouped by topics.

 Step 4: Description.
-The goal of this step was to generate a detailed interpretation of information and to develop general themes or categories, each of the response categories has one or more associated topics that give a deeper meaning to the data (O'Connor & Gibson, 2003).
-Different groups can be collapsed under one central theme.
-Consequently, those categories formed the significant improvements of the design iterations and developed the main finding of the research in the final iteration.
+The aim of this step was to generate detailed rendering information and to develop general themes or categories, each of the response categories has one or more associated themes that give a deeper meaning to the data (O'Connor & Gibson, 2003).
+Different categories can be collapsed under one main overarching theme.
+Thereupon, those categories formed the major improvements of the design iterations and formed the major finding of the research in the final iteration.

 Step 5: Validating data.
-This step validated the data through triangulation, the findings from the different categories were confirmed between three independent sources of information: the interview with the sales operations team, the conversation with the sales team and the literature researched give different perspectives on the topic (O'Connor & Gibson, 2003)...
+This step validated the data through triangulation, the findings from the different categories were confirmed between three independent sources of information: the interview with the sales operations team, the interview with the sales team and the literature researched give different perspectives on the topic (O'Connor & Gibson, 2003)...

 Step 6: Interpretation.
-This step is about making interpretations of the conclusions made from step 4, mainly thinking about the inferences between the findings and the research question.
-The inclusion of suggestions is done in this step (Creswell, 2014).
+This step involved making interpretations of the conclusions generated from step 4, mainly thinking about the implications between the findings and the research question.
+The inclusion of suggestions, the arise of new questions and the description of future research opportunities that were not considered in this research were designated in this step.
+Moreover, the interpretation includes the factors which were the most crucial to the validation of the design (Creswell, 2014).